Personnel Armor System for Ground Troops: Replacement

 The PASGT helmet was replaced in U.S. military service by the Lightweight Helmet for the U.S. Marine Corps and the Modular Integrated Communications Helmet by the U.S. Army, which was in turn replaced by the Advanced Combat Helmet.

 Both were eventually replaced by the Enhanced Combat Helmet (ECH) around 2012 and 2014.
+The ECH is now in the process of being phased out in favor of the Integrated Head Protection System (IHPS).

 The PASGT system is still used by some U.S. allies and still sees some continued limited use in the U.S. military as of 2017, serving as one of the options available for sailors assigned to duty aboard U.S. Navy and Coast Guard vessels.